Esther's Radiance Body Oil - The price has dropped from $30 to $22—Free Shipping on all items.

 The Intentional Movements of God

-Eve was created second—not as an afterthought, but as the intentional completion of God’s design.
-God formed her from Adam’s rib to reveal her purpose: to stand beside him, partner with him, and help steward what God entrusted.
-She was not created beneath him or behind him, but from his side, showing equality in worth and calling.
-When God brought her to Adam, he declared, “This is now bone of my bones and flesh of my flesh.”
-They were one in essence, one in purpose, one in mission, yet distinct in role.
-Throughout Scripture, God raises women to positions of leadership and influence.
-Deborah judged Israel and led the nation with prophetic authority.
-Jael struck down Sisera.
-Abigail intervened with wisdom.
-Esther risked her life to save her people.
-These women did not overthrow God’s order—they revealed that God’s Spirit rests on whomever He chooses, and that women carry strength, discernment, and authority within His purposes.
+Into this divine pattern of “first and fulfilled,” God introduces woman—not as an afterthought, but as the intentional completion of His design.
+Eve was created second, yet her formation reveals purpose, dignity, and divine strategy.
+God formed her from Adam’s rib, for “He took one of his ribs… and made it into a woman” (Genesis 2:21–22), showing she was made to stand beside him, partner with him, and help steward what God entrusted.
+She was not created beneath him or behind him, but from his side, revealing equality in worth and calling.
+When God brought her to Adam, he declared, “This at last is bone of my bones and flesh of my flesh” (Genesis 2:23).
+They were one in essence, one in purpose, one in mission—yet distinct in role.

 The Distortion of the Fall

-But when sin entered the world, everything God designed became distorted.
+But when sin entered the world, “sin came into the world through one man” (Romans 5:12), everything God designed became distorted.
 The harmony between man and woman fractured.
-Adam, who was meant to protect, blamed.
-Eve, who was meant to help, grasped.
+Adam, who was meant to protect, blamed—“The woman whom You gave to be with me, she gave me fruit” (Genesis 3:12).
+Eve, who was meant to help, grasped—“she took of its fruit and ate” (Genesis 3:6).
 The curse introduced patterns of domination, fear, insecurity, striving, and pain.
 Masculinity became twisted into control or passivity.
 Femininity became twisted into manipulation or silence.
 What God created as partnership became a struggle for power.
 What God designed as unity became a cycle of misunderstanding.
-And we see these patterns still today—men shrinking back or lording over, women withdrawing or pushing ahead—all symptoms of a world living under the shadow of the Fall.
-But these distortions are not God’s design; they are the wounds of a broken world.
+These distortions are not God’s design; they are the wounds of a broken world.

 Masculinity in Culture vs. Masculinity in Christ

 True masculinity is not defined by culture, ego, aggression, silence, or dominance.
-These are the distortions of a fallen world.
+These are distortions of the Fall.
 Culture teaches men to harden, to hide, to conquer, to suppress emotion, or to rule by force.
 But masculinity in Christ looks nothing like masculinity in culture.
 Masculinity in Christ is strength expressed through sacrifice, courage expressed through service, leadership expressed through humility, and authority expressed through love.
-It protects without controlling, provides without boasting, leads without demanding, and stands firm without crushing.
-Christlike masculinity is not loud, insecure, or self‑exalting; it is steady, faithful, gentle, and brave.
-It mirrors the heart of Jesus—the One who washed feet, carried the cross, shielded the weak, confronted evil, and laid down His life for those He loved.
-This is the masculinity God designed from the beginning, and this is the masculinity Christ restores.
+For Jesus said, “I am among you as the one who serves” (Luke 22:27).

 Christ the Second Adam